-If you choose to open a Traditional Cryptocurrency IRA, you can fund it with a transfer from an existing IRA of the same type or rollover funds from an eligible, pre-tax retirement account or choose to make regular pre-tax contributions as with a conventional IRA.
+If you choose to open a “Traditional” Cryptocurrency IRA, you can fund it with a transfer from an existing IRA of the same type or rollover funds from an eligible, pre-tax retirement account, such as a 401k.
 All the same contribution limits and tax treatment apply to a Traditional Cryptocurrency IRA as to a conventional Traditional IRA.

-If you choose to open a Roth Cryptocurrency IRA, you would fund that IRA with post-tax dollars transferred or rolled over from an existing Roth IRA or any other eligible post-tax retirement account, or with post-tax contributions.
+If you choose to open a “Roth” Cryptocurrency IRA, you can fund it with a transfer from an existing Roth IRA or any other eligible post-tax retirement account.
 Again, all the same contribution limits and tax treatment apply to a Roth Cryptocurrency IRA as to a conventional Roth IRA.

-As with any other IRA, your assets are held by a custodian.
-That custodian is responsible for safeguarding your assets, tracking IRA activities such as 401(k) rollovers, transfers, and distributions, and reporting any IRA transactions to the IRS.
+As with any other IRA, the IRS requires that your assets be held by a custodian.
+That custodian is responsible for safeguarding your assets, tracking and reporting IRA activities such as contributions, rollovers, transfers, and distributions, and reporting any IRA transactions to the IRS.
 In the case of a Cryptocurrency IRA, Equity Trust will safely and securely custody your assets as required by law.